nicolaeandreivasile/AirSense-air-quality-application/README.md

 ## Persistent data storage
 Data needs to be available at any time, and not be lost due to external events.
 Therefore, persistent storage is implemented as a backend application with use of databases, where measurements are stored and can be accessed easily at any time throughout a backend application.

-## Demo
+## Demo & presentation
-A demo showcasing the workflow of the proposed solution can be found at the following link: https://www.youtube.com/watch?v=Klh-Bsb8nCM&t=50s&ab_channel=NicolaeAndreiVasile
+A more detailed explanation regarding the implementation cand be found in the presentation directory.
+Moreover, a demo, showcasing the workflow of the proposed solution, can be found at the following link: https://www.youtube.com/watch?v=Klh-Bsb8nCM&t=50s&ab_channel=NicolaeAndreiVasile